 In a court of law, an injured child may be eligible to receive damages for his or her injury in much the same way as an adult.
+Hiring Hiram personal injury lawyer are experts in handling these kinds of cases.
 The primary differences between a personal injury case for a child and a personal injury case for an adult are found in the filing processes and in the methods of dividing the settlement.
 While adults can file injury cases for themselves, a minor child’s case must be filed on his or her behalf by a parent or legal guardian.
 An adult would be the only recipient of his or her settlement, but in a child’s case, that money may either go to the parents or go into a trust.

 Unlike the statute of limitations in personal injury cases involving adults, which are set two years after the accident, the statute of limitations for a child’s case is two years after they have turned 18.
 Because of this, families have the option to wait until the child has grown before they seek damages.

 A child is usually defined as anyone under 18 years old.
 While someone under 18 almost always cannot file for themselves, in most states an emancipated minor can file a lawsuit on his or her own behalf.

 During the trial, the plaintiff will have to prove more likely than not, that: the defendant owed the plaintiff a duty of care, the defendant did not comply with that duty, and the plaintiff suffered injuries as a result of the defendant’s actions or inaction

 How the Damages in a Child’s Personal Injury Case Are Distributed

 One major difference between a child’s and an adult’s personal injury case is in the varied ways a judge can divide the settlement.
 In a child’s personal injury case, if the plaintiffs are awarded their settlement, a judge can decide whether to give it to the child’s parents or to place it in a trust to be held until the child reaches 18.
 Regardless, there are many ways the parent and the child can accrue the damages that make up the settlement.